 - Eat a diet rich in a variety of vegetables and fruits.
 Vegetables and fruits that are deeply colored (such as spinach, carrots, peaches, and berries) are especially recommended as they have the highest micronutrient content.

 - Choose whole-grain and high-fiber foods.
 These include fruits, vegetables, and legumes (beans).
 Good whole grain choices include whole wheat, oats/oatmeal, rye, barley, brown rice, buckwheat, bulgur, millet, and quinoa.

-- Include fish, poultry, low-fat dairy products, legumes, and nuts.
-Oily fish, such as salmon, mackerel, and sardines are rich in omega-3 fatty acids, which are heart protective.
+- Include fish, poultry, fat-free or low-fat dairy products, legumes, and nuts.
+Eat at least twice a week oily fish, such as salmon, mackerel, and sardines, which are rich in heart-protective omega-3 fatty acids.
 Limit intake of red meat.
 Grill, bake, or broil (do not fry!) using nontropical vegetable oils, such as olive or canola oil.

 - Use little or no salt in your foods.
 Reduce or avoid processed foods that are high in sodium (salt).
 Reducing salt can lower blood pressure and decrease the risk of heart disease and heart failure.
-The American Heart Association recommends a daily upper limit of no more than 2,400 milligrams (mg) a day.
-Further reduction to 1,500 mg a day (less than ¾ teaspoon of salt) is desirable for people with high blood pressure.
+The American Heart Association recommends a daily upper limit of no more than 1,500 mg a day (less than ¾ teaspoon of salt).

 - Limit beverages and foods that contain added sugars (corn syrups, sucrose, glucose, fructose, maltose, dextrose, concentrated fruit juice, honey).

 - If you consume alcohol, do so in moderation.
 The AHA recommends limiting alcohol to no more than 2 drinks per day for men and 1 drink per day for women.

 Cholesterol is a soft, waxy substance that is present in all animal cells and in animal-based foods (not in plants).